-While correct identification of bipolar depression often lies in the hands of the primary care physician, referral or close consultation with a psychiatrist must be strongly considered in treating these patients.
-The psychopharmacology of the spectrum of bipolar disorders, and its many incarnations, is much more complicated and entails greater risk than that of major (unipolar) depression.53 Additionally, in these patients polypharmacy is the rule, with only 20.6% of patients with bipolar disorders being managed with monotherapy.54
+Although correct identification of bipolar depression often lies in the hands of the primary care physician, referral or close consultation with a psychiatrist must be strongly considered in treating these patients.
+The psychopharmacology of the spectrum of bipolar disorders, and its many incarnations, is much more complicated and entails greater risk than that of major (unipolar) depression.
+In addition, polypharmacy is the rule in these patients; only 20.6% of patients with bipolar disorders are managed with monotherapy.
+55

-A comprehensive discussion of pharmacotherapy for bipolar disorders is beyond the scope of this paper, however some key issues will be mentioned.
-Lithium has been the "gold standard" of treatment of bipolar disorders for many decades.
-In more recent years, the emergence of several anticonvulsants with mood stabilizing properties, among them divalproex, carbamazepine, and lamotrigine, as well increasing recognition of the utility of atypical antipsychotics such as olanzapine, risperidone, quetiapine, and ziprasidone has bolstered the physician's armamentarium for treating bipolar disorders.
+A comprehensive discussion of pharmacotherapy for bipolar disorders is beyond the scope of this article; however, some key issues will be mentioned.
+Lithium has been the standard of treatment of bipolar disorders for many decades.
+In more recent years, the emergence of several anticonvulsants with mood stabilizing properties, among them divalproex, carbamazepine, and lamotrigine, as well increasing recognition of the utility of atypical antipsychotics, such as olanzapine, risperidone, quetiapine, and ziprasidone, has bolstered the physician's armamentarium for treating bipolar disorders.

-Numerous agents are approved for treating mania, among them a number atypical antipsychotics such as olanzapine, risperidone, quetiapine, and ziprasidone.
-Recently, the olanzapine-fluoxetine combination was approved for treatment of depressive episodes in bipolar disorders; this combination was demonstrated to efficacious based on an 8-week randomized controlled double-blind trial in patients with bipolar depression.55 While there was no evidence of treatment emergent mania in this study,55 the risk for developing of mania associated with the use of fluoxetine will need to be adequately evaluated.
+The olanzapine-fluoxetine combination was recently approved for treatment of depressive episodes in bipolar disorders; this combination has been demonstrated to be efficacious based on an 8-week, randomized, controlled, double-blind trial in patients with bipolar depression.
+56 Although there was no evidence of iatrogenic mania in this study, 56 the risk for developing mania associated with the use of fluoxetine will need to be adequately evaluated.
 Lithium, olanzapine, and lamotrigine are FDA-approved for maintenance therapy; lamotrigine's approval specifies use for maintenance therapy of bipolar I disorder.

-The emergence of multiple newer agents for treating bipolar disorders has meant that medications can be selected for not only efficacy, but also tolerability.
-Lithium has numerous side effects, a narrow therapeutic index, and a fatal overdose risk, 56 however it is the only agent demonstrated to data to reduce risk of suicide in patients with bipolar disorders.
-57-59 Divalproex, which is used preferentially for manic rather than depressive states, is associated with weight gain, tremor, hepatotoxicity, and many drug-drug interactions.
-60 Carbamazepine, while never FDA-approved for the treatment of bipolar disorders, has been studied and shown to be efficacious, but requires serum level monitoring and carries a risk hyponatremia and a low risk of blood dyscrasia.
-61 Lamotrigine has demonstrated efficacy in bipolar depression 62 and in prevention of depressive recurrence in subjects with bipolar disorders. ^{63,64} It must be carefully titrated and monitored to avoid the possibility of serious rash, 65 but does not require blood monitoring and is associated with minimal weight gain, sexual side effects, sedation, or cognitive impairment.
-Olanzapine, quetiapine, and risperidone, and some of the other atypical antipsychotics have been associated with the dysmetabolic syndrome marked by weight gain, 66 an increased risk of diabetes, 67 and elevated triglycerides occasionally accompanied by pancreatitis.
-Therefore monitoring of patients is required when these agents are to be used in the longer term, in conjunction with the ADA/APA Consensus Statement on Antipsychotic Medications and Obesity.68
+The emergence of multiple newer agents for treating bipolar disorders has meant that medications can be selected for not only efficacy but also tolerability.
+Lithium has numerous side effects, a narrow therapeutic index, and a fatal overdose risk57; however it is the only agent demonstrated to date to reduce risk of suicide in patients with bipolar disorders.
+58-60 Divalproex, which is used preferentially for manic rather than depressive states, is associated with weight gain, tremor, hepatotoxicity, and many drug-drug interactions.61 Carbamazepine, although never FDA-approved for the treatment of bipolar disorders, has been studied and shown to be efficacious, but it requires serum level monitoring and carries a risk of hyponatremia and a low risk of blood dyscrasia.62 Lamotrigine has demonstrated efficacy in bipolar depression63 and in prevention of depressive recurrence in subjects with bipolar disorders.
+64,65 It must be carefully titrated and monitored to avoid the possibility of serious rash66 but does not require blood monitoring and is associated with minimal weight gain, sexual side effects, sedation, or cognitive impairment.
+Olanzapine, quetiapine, risperidone, and some of the other atypical antipsychotics have been associated with a dysmetabolic syndrome marked by weight gain,67 increased risk of diabetes,68 and elevated triglycerides, occasionally accompanied by pancreatitis.
+Therefore, monitoring of patients is required when these agents are to be used in the longer term, in conjunction with the American Diabetes Association/American Psychiatric Association Consensus Statement on Antipsychotic Medications and Obesity.69